 Q: I don't wish to be a part of the AI Landscape anymore.
 How should I proceed?

 A: Please contact us at firstname.lastname@example.org and we will remove you from the landscape.

 AI Sweden is the Swedish National Center for applied Artificial Intelligence, supported by the Swedish government and the public and private sectors across the country.
 The mission is to increase the use of AI for the benefit of our society, Swedish competitiveness, and for everyone living in Sweden.

 To achieve this, AI Sweden runs projects of national interest in areas such as information-driven healthcare, AI solutions for the Swedish language, data-driven journalism, and AI to help tackle climate change.
 The center provides targeted training for partners and the general public.
 The Data Factory enables partners of AI Sweden to make available and access data and make use of computing power and storage capacity in AI projects.

-Since its start in 2017, Ignite has organized matchmaking events in Sweden and abroad connecting 648 startups with 216 corporates, resulting in 3602 meetings and most importantly 230+ commercial collaborations.
+Since its start in spring 2017, Ignite has facilitated 3900+ tailored matchmaking meetings connecting 717 startups with 232 corporates and public organizations, resulting in 230+ commercial paid collaborations.

 Ignite Sweden is led by Kista Science City, LEAD, Minc, Sahlgrenska Science Park, Sting, THINGS and Uminova Innovation, and coordinated by SISP – Swedish Incubators and Science Parks.
 The program is co-funded by Vinnova – Sweden’s innovation agency, the Swedish Energy Agency and Tillväxtverket - the Swedish Agency for Economic and Regional Growth.